Will McDonald’s Happy Meal Halloween pails be sold in West Virginia? - NewsBreak

 So if you are dead set on getting a pail, especially later in the month, you might want to call your local McDonald’s store ahead of your visit just to make sure it has them available.

-Originally released in the 1980s with three orange jack-o-lantern pails available, this year, there will be nine different options available : three different McBoo faces, three different McPunk’n faces and three different McGoblin faces.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Originally released in the 1980s with three orange jack-o-lantern pails available, this year, there will be three different options available : McBoo, McPunk’n and McGoblin.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0